sx-aurora-dev/tensorflow/README_ve.md

 ## Building TensorFlow

-We have tested on above envirionement with:
+We have tested on above envirionment with:

 - bazel 0.25.2
 - gcc 8.2.1 (devtoolset-8)